This can sometimes be a challenge and learning to be financially savvy does take time and discipline.

 Have savings goals

-Setting goals will make it easier for you to save money as you’ll be motivated by what you want to achieve at the end.
+Setting goals will make it easier for you to save money as you will be motivated by what you want to achieve at the end.

 You should set short-term and long-term goals and make sure they’re specific, measurable, achievable, relevant and timely.